-Russia awaits sanctions from World Anti-Doping Agency
+World Anti-Doping Agency imposes 4-year ban on Russia

-LAUSANNE, Switzerland (AP) — The World Anti-Doping Agency began a meeting Monday to judge the latest allegations of Russian corruption in international sports.
+Russia’s anti-doping agency can appeal the decision to the Court of Arbitration for Sport within 21 days.

+Legal fallout from the WADA ruling seems sure to dominate preparations for the Tokyo Olympics, which open on July 24.

-There is evidence to show that Russian authorities tampered with a Moscow laboratory database to hide hundreds of potential doping cases and falsely shift the blame onto whistleblowers, WADA investigators and the International Olympic Committee said last month.
+Evidence shows that Russian authorities tampered with a Moscow laboratory database to hide hundreds of potential doping cases and falsely shift the blame onto whistleblowers, WADA investigators and the International Olympic Committee said last month.

-Russia will likely again avoid a blanket ban from the Olympics, but the country faces having its flag and anthem banned at next year’s Tokyo Games and at other major sporting events for the next four years.

-Other four-year sanctions proposed by a WADA panel include excluding Russian athletes from major events unless they are not implicated in the evidence and barring the country from hosting, bidding for, or being awarded championships by world sports bodies.

 “Flagrant manipulation” of the Moscow lab data was “an insult to the sporting movement worldwide,” the IOC said last month.